-- a.
-Remove the accumulator and side rods and valve housing. - b.
-Screw M24 lifting eyes into the seal housing A and lift out the seal housing. - c.
-Screw M24 lifting eye into the piston I and lift it carefully out.
-Install M24 lifting eyes in the holes of the cylinder and carefully remove the cylinder from the front head. - d.
-Remove the seals B,C,E and wiper F, O-ring M. - e.
-Remove from the cylinder, the guide pins G, the seal H, the wiper J and the O-ring K.
+- A. Remove the accumulator and side rods and valve housing. - B. Screw M24 lifting eyes into the seal housing A and lift out the seal housing. - C. Screw M24 lifting eye into the piston I and lift it carefully out.
+Install M24 lifting eyes in the clearance of the cylinder and carefully remove the cylinder from the front head. - D. Remove the seals B,C,E and wiper F, O-ring M. - E. Remove from the cylinder, the guide pins G, the seal H, the u-paking J, the wiper N and the O-ring K.

-- a.
-Check the condition of the cylinder L, the seal housing A, and the front head.
+- A. Check the condition of the cylinder L, the seal housing A, and the front head.
 If necessary, use fine emery cloth or grinding agent to remove any scratches or burrs.
-Clean and oil parts carefully. - b.
-Install the seal H and the wiper J into the cylinder.
+Clean and oil parts carefully. - B. Install the seal H and the wiper J into the cylinder.
 Install the M24 lifting eyes into the holes of the cylinder and insert into the front head.
-Fit the guide pin G in place. - c.
-Install the piston into the cylinder. - d.
-Install the seal B,C,D,E and wiper F and O-ring M of the seal housing A into the cylinder. - e.
-Lift the seal housing into place so that guide pin on the cylinder fits in the corresponding hole of the seal housing.
-Fit the seal housing carefully in its place. - f.
-Check that opposite surface are clean.
+Fit the guide pin G in place. - C. Install the piston into the cylinder. - D. Install the seal B,C,D,E and wiper F and O-ring M of the seal housing A into the cylinder. - E. Lift the seal housing into place so that guide pin on the cylinder fits in the corresponding hole of the seal housing.
+Fit the seal housing carefully in its place. - F. Check that opposite surface are clean.
 Put the guide pin G into place in the seal housing.
 Lift the valve housing onto the seal housing using a lifting cable.
 Install the side rods and the accumulator.